dfinity/response-verification/examples/http-certification/skip-certification/README.md

 ## Prerequisites

-This is a relatively simple guide so there's no prerequisites as such, but it's recommended to check out the full certification guides to make sure that certification is not a good fit for your project.
+This is a relatively simple guide, so there are no prerequisites as such, but it's recommended to check out the full certification guides to make sure that certification is not a good fit for your project.

 - [x] Complete the ["Serving static assets over HTTP"](https://internetcomputer.org/docs/current/developer-docs/web-apps/http-compatible-canisters/serving-static-assets-over-http) guide.
 - [x] Complete the ["Custom HTTP Canisters"](https://internetcomputer.org/docs/current/developer-docs/http-compatible-canisters/custom-http-canisters) guide.